Teaching firework chemistry through interactive 3D visualizations.

 For Apple's WWDC Swift Student Challenge, I built an interactive app to teach firework chemistry.
 The project was officially recognized by Apple.

 Ingredient selection interface for designing custom fireworks.
 Built with UIKit overlays on top of the SceneKit scene.
 Each chemical element is represented as a draggable 3D node with physics properties.
-The main technical challenge was implementing smooth drag-and-drop interactions between UIKit and SceneKit coordinate systems.
+A big challenge was implementing smooth drag-and-drop interactions between UIKit and SceneKit coordinate systems.